alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

-## xx/xx/21 -  Eric Smith -    Version 3.3.1
+## 08/13/21 -  Eric Smith -    Version 3.3.1
 **Updates:**
 -   Converted interface elements to Custom Labels so they can be Translated
 -   Added support for Screen Readers for the visually impaired
 -   Updated all component API versions to 52.0

 **Bug Fixes:**
--   Added missing variable in the CPE for automaticOutputVariables
+-   Added missing variable in the CPE to support automaticOutputVariables
 -   Check for CurrencyConversion returning null values before committing any changes
 -   Fix filtering on Date and Datetime column types
 -   Keep Checkbox selection instead of Radio Button when table size is 1 and Single Row Selection is not activated